 What happened at this moment?
 Look at verses 18,19.
 "Some men came carrying a paralytic on a mat and tried to take him into the house to lay him before Jesus.
 When they could not find a way to do this because of the crowd, they went up on the roof and lowered him on his mat through the tiles into the middle of the crowd, right in front of Jesus."
 According to Mark 2:3, those who brought the paralytic were four people.
 They came carrying their paralytic friend on a mat and tried to take him into the house to lay him before Jesus.
 Probably they were all village friends who were pure and compassionate.
 They were so mindful of helping others cooperatively.
 This made it possible for them to have a team spirit.
 This made it possible for them to have an interwoven friendship in a bond of love.
 But one was paralyzed.
 They were all very sorry because of their paralytic friend.
 The worse his symptoms of paralysis became, the more helpless they became.
 One day they heard the good news of Jesus Christ.
 Jesus heals the sick and welcomes everybody and anybody.
 They were so happy to hear about it that they shouted, "Yeah, that's it!"
 Of course, the friends knew that paralysis was incurable.
 But they believed in Jesus that Jesus could heal him.
 These friends were compassionate and they had faith in Jesus.
-Still there were many obstacles to overcome to bring him to Jesus.
+But there were many obstacles to overcome to bring him to Jesus.

 When they tried to take their friend into the home to lay him before Jesus, there were already too many people lined up, waiting for Jesus' hand of healing.
 But did the friends give up at this point?
 No!
 Never!
 To get him to Jesus, they pushed and shoved and waded through the crowd until they came near Jesus.
 Still, they could not get him to Jesus because there was a long line of people who had already taken a number.
 But there was no deviation: "Where there is a will, there is a way."
-After looking around here and there, they looked up to God in prayer and saw the roof.
-They began to climb up on the roof, carrying the paralytic on his mat.
+After looking around here and there, they began to climb up on the roof, carrying the paralytic on his mat.
 Then they made a hole in the roof right above Jesus.
+Their compassion was stronger than the hardened flat concrete roof.
 How they made the hole in the roof is a question.
-Anyway, their compassionate hearts toward the paralytic friend were flaring intensely.
 Their compassion enabled them to overcome their impossible situation.
-The friends made a big hole in the roof and lowered their paralytic friend right in front of Jesus.
+Anyway, the friends made a big hole and lowered their paralytic friend right in front of Jesus.